-The Safe Drinking Water Act Amendments of 1996, as well as a number of other statutes and executive orders, require that the U.S. Environmental Protection Agency (EPA or the Agency) estimate regulatory compliance cost as part of its rulemaking process.
-The compliance cost model described in this document differs from the drinking water cost models previously used by the Agency in that the new model is based on a work breakdown structure (WBS) approach to developing cost estimates.
+The compliance cost models described in this document differ from the drinking water cost models previously used by the Agency in that the new models are based on a work breakdown structure (WBS) approach to developing cost estimates.
 In general, the WBS approach involves breaking a process down into discrete components for the purpose of estimating unit costs.
-EPA pursued this approach as part of an effort to address recommendations made by the Technology Design Panel, which convened in 1997 to review the Agency's methods for estimating drinking water compliance costs (U.S. EPA, 1997).
+EPA pursued this approach as part of an effort to address recommendations made by the Technology Design Panel, which convened in 1997 to review the Agency's methods for estimating drinking water compliance costs (U.S. EPA, 1997).1